Taking Charge Of My Own Retirement Part 1 - Utilities

 Investing Metrics Simplification

 In my earlier articles, I listed characteristics I wanted in a dividend stock.
-I was trying to make these characteristics as simple as possible, but looking back I decided it was still too complicated.
+I was trying to make these characteristics as simple as possible, but looking back, I decided it was still too complicated.

 I realized this as I reviewed the comments I've received on past articles.
 They've been overwhelmingly positive and supportive, even when the commenter disagreed with me.
 I rely on comments to provide me with feedback, correction and new ideas, and I've not been disappointed.

 As I considered past comments, I decided I needed to try and clarify myself further.
-Hopefully I've distilled this down to its simplest level, but if not I'll keep trying.
+Hopefully, I've distilled this down to its simplest level, but if not, I'll keep trying.
 What I want in a dividend stock is:

 - Dividend adequacy